lsst-dm/prompt_processing/doc/playbook.rst

 To build the service container:

 * If there are changes to the service, push them to a branch, then open a PR.
-  The container should be built automatically using the ``latest`` base container.
+  This will build the container automatically using the ``latest`` base container.
-* To force a rebuild manually, go to the repository's `Actions tab <https://github.com/lsst-dm/prompt_processing/actions/workflows/build-service.yml>`_ and select "Run workflow".
+* To force a rebuild manually, go to the repository's `Actions tab <https://github.com/lsst-dm/prompt_processing/actions/workflows/build-service.yml>`_ and select "**Run workflow**".
   From the dropdown, select the branch whose code should be built.
   The container will be built using the ``latest`` base container, even if there is a branch build of the base.
 * To use a base other than ``latest``, edit ``.github/workflows/_matrix-gen.yaml`` on the branch and override the ``BASE_TAG_LIST`` variable.